 Over the past 12 years, SHCC has discussed and planned the installation of a hydronic green warming and cooling system across 24 playing surfaces.
-After being voted on in 2016, the 300-acre property was closed in early 2018 for renovations.
+After being voted on in 2016, the 300-acre property was closed in early 2018 to permit renovations.

-The conditioning system at SHCC would become the first of its kind, capable of operating simultaneously across every green.
-Shortly after the decision was made, Cary Pestel-president at Boone & Boone Sales, a manufacturer's rep for Watts-called on Myers to discuss planning and design of the system.
-He knew that Watts had extensive experience with a variety of turf conditioning applications.
+The property-wide conditioning system at SHCC would become the first of its kind, capable of operating simultaneously across every green at a golf club.
+Shortly after the decision was made, Cary Pestel, president at manufacturers representative Boone & Boone Sales, called on Myers to discuss planning and design of the system.
+He knew that Watts, the rep firm's hydronic tubing product line, had extensive experience with a variety of turf conditioning applications.

-"From the beginning, the concept was to run hydronic tubing under the green surface," explained Pestel.
-"Cooling was the priority, though having the ability to warm the soil would extend the playing season and permit green maintenance to take place during off-peak playing times.
-The question quickly became, 'how do we provide chilled and warm water?'"
+"From the beginning, the concept was to run hydronic tubing under the green surface," explains Pestel, whose large rep firm has offices in Tulsa and Oklahoma City.
+"Cooling was the priority, though having the ability to warm the soil would extend the playing season and permit greens maintenance to take place off peak playing times.
+The question quickly became, 'How do we provide chilled and warm water?'"